 C21 is pleased to announce that the project selected for our inaugural graduate-led public humanities program is Isabella Fincher’s “En-Vision: Toward a Queer Ethics of Slow Care.”

 “En-Vision” explores creative practices and embodied experiences of slow care for individuals living with chronic illness and impairments.
-This initiative will host an embodied writing workshop blending mindfulness and creative writing to explore themes of slowing down, radical self-care, critical disability studies, and fostering networks of mutual support and caregiving in April 2026.
-Workshop participants and the broader campus community are invited to submit artwork and creative writing pieces to a collaborative community zine project on a queer ethics of slow care.
+This initiative hosted an embodied writing workshop blending mindfulness and creative writing to explore themes of slowing down, radical self-care, critical disability studies, and fostering networks of mutual support and caregiving in April 2026.
+Workshop participants and the broader campus community were invited to submit artwork and creative writing pieces to a collaborative community zine project on a queer ethics of slow care.

 About Isabella Fincher